Cal-CS-61A-Staff/oh-queue/migrations/README.md

 $
 ```

-If that doesn't resolve it - make sure there a not unrun migrations in the branch.
+If that doesn't resolve it - make sure there are not unrun migrations in the branch.

+If the upgrade is hanging - it might be unable to get a lock to the database.